Hedgerow removal notice

 The Hedgerow Regulations 1997

 On receipt of the application, we must consider whether, or not, the hedgerow is 'important'.
 We base this assessment on a set of criteria contained within the Regulations that cover the age, archaeological, historical, wildlife and landscape value, of the hedge.
 If we consider it necessary to prohibit removal of the hedgerow, we will notify the applicant within 6 weeks.
 There are a few exemptions from the need to notify, the main one being that the hedgerow is within the curtilage, or forms the boundary, of a dwelling.
 You may not need consent to be remove hedgerows that are shorter than 20 metres.
 However, a hedgerow can also have any number of gaps up to 20 metres in length and still be a continuous length of hedgerow.

-If you wish to remove a hedgerow, you should contact us to check if consent is required.
+If you wish to remove a hedgerow, you should contact us first to check if you require consent.